-Capstone Group 1: BI423 Literature Project and BI425 Advanced Practicals
+Capstone Group 1: BI424 Literature Project & BI426 Advanced Practicals/Professional modules

-An independent literature-based research project covering both semesters (BI423) combined with a series of short courses in specific skills (BI425).
-The literature topics will be set by the academic staff of the Department (see below).
-Topics will collectively cover a wide range of biological disciplines, and where possible the student will have an element of choice on the subject area and need to refine the topic to a specific more focused question.
+A 6-week independent literature offered in either semester.
+The topics will be set by the academic staff of the Department (see below).
+Topics will collectively cover a wide range of biological disciplines, and where possible the student will have an element of choice on the subject area, typically taking the broad topic set and refining it to a specific question.
+Individual topics will have a narrow enough focus to ensure a survey of the primary literature is appropriate. .
 Projects will be assessed based on thesis write-up (70%), planning & development (10%) and a compulsory oral presentation (20%) of the research topic.
-Deadlines for submission are given in the table on page 58.
+Deadlines for submission are given in the table on page 43

-Provisional titles of BI423 literature projects offered in 2023/2024
+Descriptions of BI424 literature projects offered in 2023/2024

 Supervisor Indicative Title (Students & Supervisors agree a refined, final title early in module) Bayram, Özgür (Fungal Genetics Strategies to reduce mycotoxin contaminations in food and feed sources and Secondary Degradation of man-made biopolymers by microorganisms Metabolism The mycotoxins: growing health hazard Laboratory) Use of fungi for novel future foods Use of fungal enzymes in food industry Butler, Marion Immune Checkpoint Inhibitors (Cell Signalling Lab.)
-Sex differences in immune Responses.
-(Cell Signalling Lab.)
+Sex differences in immune Responses. (cen signaming Lab.)
 The HER family of kinases and Cancer.
 Sex differences in diseases The Impact of Ageing on the Immune Response.
 Carolan, Jim The molecular basis of pesticide resistance in insects (Applied Proteomics eDNA and biodiversity assessment Lab.)
-The functional diversity of mitochondria Dirilgen, Tara (Terrest r ial Ecology Lab.)
-Linking aboveground and belowground diversity Dowling, Paul CAR T-cell therapy in multiple myeloma (Clinical Proteomics Minimal residual disease in multiple myeloma: state of the art and future perspectives Lab.)
-Advances in the treatment of extramedullary disease in multiple myeloma Daratumumab: a game changer in myeloma therapy The role of bispecific antibodies in the treatment multiple myeloma.
-Biotechnological applications of siderophores.
+The functional diversity of mitochondria Dirilgen, Tara (Terrestial Ecology Lab.)
+Linking aboveground and belowground diversity Dowling, Paul CAR T-cell therapy in multiple myeloma Minimal residual disease in multiple myeloma: state of the art and future perspectives Advances in the treatment of extramedullary disease in multiple myeloma